tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 A tag is simply a name that you can use to mark some specific point in the repository’s history.
 Tags help you keep track of the history of your repository by assigning an easy-to-remember name to a certain revision.

 Thường là tạo tag sau đó delete branch.
 Sau này nếu cần fix có thể tạo branch từ cái tag.

+Tags act like bookmarks in your repository.
+You can use them to jump back to the point in the repository that you tagged.
+You can tag any commit in Git for any purpose you can think of.

+The most common use of tags is to mark when the code in your project is released.
+That allows you to go back to the code you released if you need to fix or change something later.

+Tags in Git are read-only, unlike the tags you might be familiar with if you’re coming from Subversion.
+This means you can’t make a change to the contents of a tag as if it were a normal branch.
+This is a much better way to handle tags.
+You can be sure that the tag is exactly what was tagged and hasn’t changed since it was created.

+Có thể checkout ra tags nhưng không thay đổi được.
+Muốn thay đổi thì từ tag tạo branch.

+## git submodule

+Sometimes you need to track multiple repositories as if they’re all in the same repository.
+This might be because of a dependency on some third-party library or possibly because your in-house project has been divided into multiple projects to help make them more manageable.
+Git allows you to track external repositories through what it calls sub-modules.
+These allow you to store a repository within another repository while keeping the two histories completely independent

+Once a month, or about every 100 or so commits, it’s a good idea to run `git gc` to tidy things up by optimizing the way Git stores its history internally.
+It doesn’t change the history, only the way it is stored.

+The --onto parameter provides another interesting way to rewrite your history.
+For example, you have three branches: master, the contacts branch that was created from master, and the search branch that was created from contacts.
+The history of those branches might go something like this.
+You started with contact code, but partway into it you decide to add new search code too.
+After you finish with the new search code, you realize that it would work directly without requiring any of the changes that are in your contact branch.
+This is what the --onto parameter does.
+It takes one parameter, the branch you want to rebase onto.
+Your command to rebase search onto the master branch looks like this: prompt> git rebase --onto master contact search

+This breaks the search branch off the contact branch and moves it to the master branch.
+This is useful if you need to merge the search branch back into master but don’t need everything in the contact branch.
+Of course, search has to be completely independent to keep from having any merge conflicts when the rebase starts replaying the changes.

 ## Git Aliases